m-ruch/ocala-newsletter/README.md

 ## Local testing

-    From the root directory, run the following command: python3 -m http.server
+    From the root directory, run the following command:
+        `python3 -m http.server`

-    The page should now be availabe at 'http:localhost:8000'
+    The page should now be availabe at `http:localhost:8000`

 ## Technologies used